 THEY STRENGTHEN BONES: On average, people eat half an avocado at a time.
 That gives an adult 15% of their daily vitamin K needs.
 This nutrient may help improve bone density and prevent fractures.

-GOOD FOR A HEALTHY SKIN: Whether you eat it or make it into a mask, avocado is great for your skin.
+GOOD FOR A HEALTHY SKIN: secure on line pharmacy.
+Whether you eat it or make it into a mask, avocado is great for your skin.
 Its antioxidants, like vitamin C, can help keep your skin looking youthful by smoothing out wrinkles and the same nutrients that protect your eyes also protect your skin from UV damage.
 Avocado paste may help wound healing, so you could slather it on the part of your skin that has suffered sunburn.

 THEY’RE GOOD FOR THE EYES: Avocados have lutein and zeaxanthin, which absorb light waves that can harm your vision.
 People who eat lots of foods rich in these antioxidants are less likely to have age-related macular degeneration, the leading cause of blindness in older adults.